Material Issue 3 Non‒Wasteful Usage of Products, Ingredients and Energy

-Seven & i Holdings is working to raise the awareness of Group employees through environmental education and other activities.
-At the same time, we are emphasizing communication with stakeholders outside the Company and encouraging every employee to be aware of our social responsibilities as a corporate citizen and to co-exist in harmony with the global environment and local communities.
+Seven & i Holdings is working to raise the awareness of Group employees by providing them with environmental education and so on.
+At the same time, it is emphasizing communication with customers, external environmental organizations and others.

-|*1.||Store-front donations collected in the fiscal year ended February 29, 2016 amounted to \430,926,053.|
+- Storefront donations collected in the fiscal year ended February 28, 2018 amounted to \472,036,817.

-- Assistance for environmental NPOs through public aid in the fiscal year ended February 29, 2016 (including recipients of ongoing support): 264 aid projects; \169,311,877 provided in total
+- Assistance for environmental NPOs through public support in the fiscal year ended February 28, 2018 (including recipients of ongoing support): 302 support projects; \167,417,785 provided in total

-We receive and respond to opinions and requests relating to the environment from customers and civic groups at the customer service offices at each Group company and at the CSR Department of Seven & i Holdings.
+We receive and respond to opinions and requests relating to the environment from customers and civic groups at the customer service offices at each Group company and at Sustainability Development Department of Seven & i Holdings.
 In 2014, when we identified the material issues that Seven & i Holdings should address, we incorporated the opinions of stakeholders including customers, business partners, shareholders and other investors, as well as those of CSR experts.